ustclug/openvz-daemon/rest-api.md

 {
-    "action": "stop",       # State change action (stop, start, restart, freeze or unfreeze) "timeout": 30,          # A timeout after which the state change is considered as failed "force": true           # Force the state change (currently only valid for stop and restart where it means killing the container)
+    "action": "stop",       # State change action (stop, start, restart, freeze or unfreeze) "timeout": 30,          # A timeout after which the state change is considered as failed "force": false           # Force the state change (currently only valid for stop and restart where it means killing the container)

 }
 ```